jiangyigithub/my_offer/longman3000/vlog/34state.md

 Her legs were stiff from kneeling.

 **still**
+I still haven’t finished painting the spare room.

 **stir**
+`/ɜː/`
+She stirred her coffee with a plastic spoon.

 **stock**
+`/stɑː/`
+The two most important financial markets in our economy are the bond market and the stock market.

 **stomach**
 `/ˈstʌ/`

 **stone**
 `/stəʊ/`
+A handful of protesters began throwing stones at the police.

 **storage**
 `/ˈstɔː/`
+The amount of ice cream a firm supplies today may depend on its expectations about the future.
+For example, if a firm expects the price of ice cream to rise in the future, it will put some of its current production into storage and supply less to the market today.

 **straight**
+We know that a straight line has a constant slope.

 **strain**
+The long working hours put a severe strain on employees.

 ## 3
 **strange**